zalora/aloha-server/README.md

 ### Loadbalancer

 This setup doesn't need a load balancer, as the client is smart enough to know which server has which key.
-The client however needs the IP of at least one server to start, but this should be easy to find out via the AWS API.
+The client however needs the IP of at least one server to start, but this should be easy to find out via the AWS API or Route53.